Learn· Guide

 How to Read a Balance Sheet (UK Investor's Guide)

-A plain-English guide to reading a company's balance sheet: what assets, liabilities and equity mean, the ratios that matter, and the red flags to watch for.
+A plain-English guide to reading a company's balance sheet: what assets, liabilities and equity mean, the ratios that matter, and the red flags to watch for — worked through on a real FTSE 100 balance sheet.

 How to Read a Balance Sheet